BPG is committed to discovery and dissemination of knowledge

 | Article Title |

-From feasibility to biological recovery: Reframing enhanced recovery pathways for elderly gastric cancer patients
+From feasibility to biological recovery: Reframing enhanced recovery pathways after surgery in elderly gastric cancer patients

 |